 5. How long will Saul have victory over me?

 Things weren’t going well at all.
 Not unlike most of us, when the going got rough David complained and wept, feeling very sorry for himself and even going so far as to accuse God of forgetting about him.
 Of course that wasn’t true, but please, haven’t we all felt like that at some point in our lives?
 The problem comes when we begin to believe that what we feel must be the truth.
-It is never safe to “follow your heart” because our hearts are deceitful and desperately wicked (Jer.
+It is never safe to believe that how you feel is the truth.
+“Follow your heart” has become a very popular saying, but it is dangerous because our hearts are deceitful and desperately wicked (Jer.
 17:9).

 In the second set of verses, David apparently starts to get his thinking straight.
 He begins praying instead of complaining.
 He asks God to hear him and wake him up so he won’t “sleep the sleep of death.”
 Anyone who has experienced that craving for deep, oblivious sleep that never has to end will understand that David is describing an aspect of deep depression.
 The only thing that seems to bring peace is to sleep so long and so deeply that the depression is escaped, at least for a time.
 In verse four, instead of complaining that Saul is the victor David asks God to have the victory.
 Nothing wrong with praying that God will prevail.